Development Food Security Activity (DFSA)

-The CRS DFSA in Ethiopia is funded by the United States Agency for International Development’s (USAID) Office of Food for Peace to sustain and build on the previous food security improvements achieved under the Productive Safety Net Programme, or PSNP, the Government of Ethiopia’s rural safety net for food-insecure households.
+The CRS DFSA in Ethiopia is funded by the USAID Office of Food for Peace to sustain and build on the previous food security improvements achieved under the Productive Safety Net Programme, or PSNP, the Government of Ethiopia’s rural safety net for food-insecure households.
 Now in its fourth phase, the PSNP has expanded from its traditional emphasis on food and cash transfers for work and maternal and child health and nutrition, to include gender, youth and economic livelihoods (on-farm, off-farm and wage employment pathways).
 The goal of the CRS DFSA is: Food, nutrition and livelihoods security of households and communities improved and sustained.

 The CRS Development Food Security Activity is running from September 30, 2016, through September 29, 2021, and has three purposes—PSNP systems strengthening, economic livelihoods, and maternal and child health and nutrition, including water, sanitation and hygiene—with gender and youth as a cross-cutting purpose.